 Economic damages typically include the value of expenses resulting from the injury.
 Medical expenses are one of the most common damages you can claim in a personal injury lawsuit.
 You did not ask for the injuries you received, and so you should not be the one to pay for the bills.
 In cases where someone else caused your injuries, you can usually claim the full value of all medical expenses and other expenses stemming from the injury.

 You can also claim damages for lost wages.
 If you missed work because of the injury, the person who harmed you should pay for the wages you missed.
 For many college students, missing work might not be an issue if you do not have a job.
 However, if the injury is severe enough, it may stop you from being able to continue your college education and may lead to permanent injuries and disabilities.
 If these issues affect your future earning capacity, you can sue for that lost capacity.

 Damages for pain and suffering typically make up the noneconomic damages you can claim in your injury case.
 These damages pay you directly for the physical pain and suffering you faced.
 While this money cannot reverse the injuries, it can attempt to compensate you for the harm, potentially resulting in high damages.

 For help understanding what your case is worth, talk to a lawyer.
 Never rely on the word of insurance companies or the at-fault party when calculating the damages in your case, as these parties do not represent you or your interests.

 Call Our Towson Student Injury Lawyers for a Free Legal Consultation

-To schedule a free legal consultation on your injury case, call the Law Offices of Randolph Rice today.
+To schedule a free legal consultation on your injury case, call the Rice, Murtha & Psoras today.
 Our personal injury lawyers for Towson University students may be able to take your case, help you prove the University’s fault in causing your injuries, and fight to get you the compensation you need.
 To schedule your free legal consultation, call our law offices today at (410) 694-7291.